pyIDI source code

 numpy.ndarray

 Create a video of a magnified mode-shape of a structure.
-If a ‘pyidi.pyIDI’ class instance is input as argument ‘video’, the argument ‘image’ is set to ‘video.mraw[0]’ and the argument ‘points’ is set to ‘video.points’.
-These values can be overwritten by specifying the ‘image’ and ‘points’ arguments explicitly.
+If a IDI method instance is passed as argument idi, the argument image is set to the first image in sequence and the argument points is set to the points stored in the IDI method instance.
+These values can be overwritten by specifying the image and points arguments explicitly.

 Parameters: